marijnh/Eloquent-JavaScript/20_node.md

 All input and output in Node is done asynchronously, unless you explicitly use a synchronous variant of a function, such as `readFileSync`.
-When calling such asynchronous functions you provide callback functions, and Node will call them with an error value and (if available) a result when it is ready.
+When calling such asynchronous functions, you provide callback functions, and Node will call them with an error value and (if available) a result when it is ready.